PJovy/jovychat/README.md

 - Order articles by Hotest(most views) or Newest(recently published)
 - Simple search articles by input key word(title, content, section)
 - Auto generate table of Contents by markdown module(TOC)
+- Search by tag name or article section.

 ## TO DO